aaronmallen/activeinteractor/README.md

 #### Dealing with Failure

-`context.fail!` always throws an exception of type `ActiveInteractor::Context::Failure`.
+`context.fail!` always throws an exception of type `ActiveInteractor::Error::ContextFailure`.

 Normally, however, these exceptions are not seen.
 In the recommended usage, the consuming object invokes the interactor using the class method call, then checks the `success?` method of